oasisprotocol/old-docs/src/operators/incentives-proposal.md

 * **Minimum stake**: 100 tokens

 * **Selection to the consensus committee**: Each entity can have at most one node elected to the consensus committee at a time.
-The probability of selection to the consensus committee is proportional to the stake of all nodes run by one entity.

 * **Annual rewards**: The network is targeted to hit ~15% annual rewards at launch (based on the number of blocks produced, so timing could vary) and then